mcmire/personal-content--writings/posts/ai-fact-or-fiction/Quotes.md

 > “Moore’s Law For Everything” is a remarkably telling piece in that it frames Altman’s worldview as one where the only thing that can save mankind is making startups, and those startups should be funded in the way that Altman likes.
 And this piece feels a lot like everything in Altman’s universe — it never actually connects Moore’s Law to anything …
 >
 > [^zitron-managing-up]

+> I am sure there are some that will say I'm wrong, that tech's hyper-growth era isn't over, and that generative AI will usher in a glorious new future of powerful assistants.
+But seriously, what does that look like?
+What happens next?
+Where does generative AI go from here?
+Do they fix the problems?
+Have they made these things cheaper, or more efficient, or found a way to eliminate hallucinations?
+How will OpenAI train GPT-5?
+[Has it found five times the amount of training data that was used to train GPT-4 yet](https://www.wheresyoured.at/bubble-trouble/#:~:text=Yet%20AI%20researcher%20Pablo%20Villalobos%20told%20the%20Journal%20that%20he%20believes%20that%20GPT%2D5%20\(OpenAI%27s%20next%20model\)%20will%20require%20at%20least%20five%20times%20the%20training%20data%20of%20GPT%2D4.)?
+Has Google, or Meta, or Microsoft found a way to make generative AI _profitable_ yet, and if not, how will they do so?
+>
+> And crucially, when does generative AI suddenly prove itself useful?
+Where is the big moment that changes everything?
+>
+> The answer is simple: it isn't coming.
+Generative AI is not going to change the world, and while artificial intelligence itself might, it isn't going to do so in the hands of Sam Altman and OpenAI, or Anthropic.
+When the bubble bursts, I imagine these firms will be absorbed by the [massive tech](https://www.semafor.com/article/11/18/2023/openai-has-received-just-a-fraction-of-microsofts-10-billion-investment?ref=wheresyoured.at) companies that have [put billions of dollars into them](https://www.aboutamazon.com/news/company-news/amazon-anthropic-ai-investment?ref=wheresyoured.at) in exactly the same way that [Microsoft absorbed Inflection](https://fortune.com/2024/03/19/microsoft-surprise-deal-inflection-ai-mustafa-suleyman-reid-hoffman-questions/?ref=wheresyoured.at), quietly hiding their shameful failures and repurposing the massive compute investments to bolster the already-existent cloud infrastructure.
+>
+> [^zitron-rot-com-bubble]

 ### On the myths of AI's future capabilities